Folk College

 Modal Tunes – Jay Best (Level 2-3, I, ear)

-Metronome Practicing – Flynn Cohen (Level 2-4)
+Metronome Practicing – Flynn Cohen (Level 2-4, I)

 Chord Substitutions – Clif Nesseth & Alex Nelson (Level 3-4)